 Shared Solar NYC

 New York City has committed to fighting climate change and offering all New Yorkers access to reliable, affordable renewable energy.
-To advance these goals the NYC Solar Partnership, led by Sustainable CUNY, is working with the Mayor’s Office of Sustainability and the NYC Economic Development Corporation to facilitate community shared solar (CSS) installations throughout the five boroughs.
+To advance these goals the NYC Solar Partnership, led by Sustainable CUNY, is working with the Mayor’s Office of Sustainability and the NYC Economic Development Corporation to facilitate community shared solar (CSS), also known as community distributed generation (CDG), installations throughout the five boroughs.

 Why Host A Community Shared Solar NYC Installation?